Make an action conditional

 Custom formulas for conditions do not support user selection of a specific cell in a table.

-You can configure multiple actions, each with an optional condition.
-If a user interacts with an element that has multiple actions configured, each action effect occurs if its condition, if there is one, evaluates to true.
+You can configure multiple action sequences, each with an optional condition.
+If a user interacts with an element that has multiple action sequences configured, each action sequence triggers if its condition, if there is one, evaluates to true.

 Example: Modify a chart display based on a segmented control